wangchuan/DCGAN-TensorFlow/README.md

-A startup TensorFlow project for image classification.
+TensorFlow project for generating cartoon images by DCGAN.

 Step 1: Download the data in npy: download the data from the link below